(also provided to parents and carers)

 Under the Data Protection Act 1998, pupils have a right to request access to information the school holds about them.
 This is known as a subject access request.

-Subject access requests must be submitted in writing, either by letter, email or fax.
-Requests should include:
+Subject access requests preferably need to be submitted in writing, either by letter or email and include:

 - The pupil’s name